ECMA-262-3 in detail. Chapter 5. Functions.

 bar(); // 0

-Let’s back and answer the question mentioned in the beginning of the article — “what for in a function call right after its creation it is necessary to surround it with parentheses?”.
-The answer to this question follows from restrictions on the expression statement.
+Let’s go back and answer the question from the beginning of the article — “why is it necessary to surround a function in parentheses if we want to call it right from it’s definition”.
+Here’s an answer to this question: restrictions of the expression statement.

-According to the standard, the expression statement (ExpressionStatement) cannot begin with an opening curly brace — { since then it would be indistinguishable from the block, and also the expression statement cannot begin with a function keyword since then it would be indistinguishable from the function declaration.
-I.e., if we define a function call right after function creation as follows:
+According to the standard, the expression statement (ExpressionStatement) cannot begin with an opening curly brace — { since it would be indistinguishable from the block, and also the expression statement cannot begin with a function keyword since then it would be indistinguishable from the function declaration.
+I.e., if we try to define an immediately invoked function the following way (starting with a function keyword):

 function foo() {